-You can also take advantage of an extensive career library which offers a large collection of literature on career fields, job search, company profiles, and graduate and professional school information.
-The CDC also hosts several online resources such as Going Global, and VAULT Career Insider, which makes extensive career and employer information available 24 hours a day.
+Students can also take advantage of an extensive career library that offers a large collection of literature on career fields, job search, company profiles, and graduate and professional school information.
+The CDC also hosts several online resources such as Going Global, and VAULT Career Insider, which make extensive career and employer information available 24 hours a day.

 Students who want to receive practical experience in their field should take advantage of our highly successful Cooperative Education (Co-op) Internship Program, which provides career-related experience linked to major or career interest.
 Students receive academic credit, and in most cases, a salary, for their co-op work experience.

 The CDC provides an On/Off Campus Recruiting Program for graduating seniors to interview for career opportunities with area employers.
 We also have an online job posting and job search information site, College Central, which students can access 24 hours a day at www.collegecentral.com/wcsu.

 The CDC hosts a major Career Fair each year that provides job opportunities for full-time, part-time, and summer employment as well as co-ops and internships.
 We also host a number of special workshops on resume writing, interviewing and job search strategies, as well as resume critique sessions to help students with their job search.

 The CDC is located on the second floor of the Student Center on the Midtown campus, Room 227.
 “Drop-in hours” are offered several days a week.
 Further information is available on the CDC website: wcsu.edu/cdc or by calling the office at (203) 837-8263.